mhvk/baseband/docs/baseband/new_edv_tutorial.rst

 by Baseband.
 These may either have novel EDV, or they may purport to be a supported EDV but not conform to its specification on the `VDIF website <http://www.vlbi.org/vdif/>`_.
-Baseband supports easy implementation of new EDVs and overriding of exisiting EDVs, without the need to modify Baseband's source code, to handle such situations.
+Baseband supports easy implementation of new EDVs and overriding of existing EDVs, without the need to modify Baseband's source code, to handle such situations.

 The tutorials below assumes the following modules have been imported::